top of page

 • Unclear instructions from foreign institutions

-Clear communication in your preferred language helps ensure the process is done right the first time.
+Clear communication ensures the process is done correctly the first time.

 Personal & Family Documents